PLEASE BE ADVISED THAT THE CONSULAR SECTION WILL BE CLOSED ON NOVEMBER 4, 2020 FOR THE NATIONAL UNITY DAY.

 Electronic visa is valid within 30 days starting from the date of issue and allow 8 days residence in the Russian Federation starting from the date of arrival.

-Electronic visa is valid for entering and leaving the Russian Federation only through Russian border check points located in the territory of the free port of Vladivostok.
+E-visa is valid for entry into and exit from the Russian Federation only through the following State border crossing points of the Russian Federation located in the territory of the Far East:

 Transport companies can check whether a foreign citizen holds a valid electronic visa at a specialized automated website of Russian MFA (https://evisacheck.kdmid.ru).
 Information about checking procedure is available at the website in Russian and English languages.